eggsactly/arduino-wardriving/README.md

 ![Adalogger](https://imgur.com/OMgErBR.png)

 ### OLED Display Feather Wing
-All pins on the OLED Feather Wing should have the 2mm Pitch Break-apart Male Headers soldered on except for pin B.
+All pins on the OLED Feather Wing should have the 2mm Pitch Break-apart Male Headers soldered on except for pin B because this pin is used to sample the FIX pin from the GPS.

 ![OLED Screen](https://imgur.com/6AdT9cG.png)